 It is extremely important to take this medication exactly as prescribed, since missing even a few doses of sirolimus may cause your body to reject the organ.
 Check with your doctor or pharmacist for the proper way to take sirolimus.

 If you miss a dose, take the missed dose as soon as you remember, but not within 4 hours of your cyclosporine dose.
-If it is the next day before you realize you missed your dose, check with your doctor.
+If it is less than four hours until your next scheduled dose of sirolimus, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store sirolimus solution in the refrigerator, protect it from light, and keep it out of the reach of children.
 Once the bottle is opened, it should be kept in a refrigerator and the contents used within one month.
 If left at room temperature, the opened bottle must be used within 5 days.
 If the amber syringe is pre-filled, it may be kept at room temperature or in the refrigerator for a maximum of 24 hours.